EpicWink/proxpi/README.md

 * [pypiserver](https://pypi.org/project/pypiserver/): serves local directory of
   packages, proxy to PyPI when not-found, supports package upload, no caching

+* [`dumb-pypi`](https://pypi.org/project/dumb-pypi/): generates a static website of a package index pointing to statically-located files, no hosting (therefore no caching nor proxying unless configured in server)

 * [PyPI Cloud](https://pypi.org/project/pypicloud/): serves local or cloud-storage directory of packages, with redirecting/cached proxying to indexes, authentication and authorisation.